oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 ### Optional

 - `attach_to_disks` (List of String, Optional) Disks to be attached to this instance.
+- `external_ips` (List of String, Optional) External IP addresses provided to this instance.
+List of IP pools from which to draw addresses.
 - `network_interface` (List of Object, Optional) Attaches network interfaces to an instance at the time the instance is created. (see [below for nested schema](#nestedblock--network_interface))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))